Baptistemontan/leptos_i18n/docs/book/src/declare/01_key_value.md

 # Key-Value Pairs

-As expected, you declare your translations a key-value pairs:
+As expected, you declare your translations as key-value pairs:

 ```json
 {